ways to satisfy your wanderlust when you can't travel

 Virtually travel to the Great Pyramids of Giza

-This is another reasonably basic google streets stroll you can take all around The Great Pyramids of Giza.
+This is another reasonably basic Google street stroll you can take around The Great Pyramids of Giza.

 5. VIRTUALLY VISIT YOUR FAVORITE ANIMALS